 Virtually all of our bikes are given away through a network of non-profits, community organizations, churches, and schools.
-We already work with about 150 of these organizations.
 The best way to get a bike is to contact one of these types of organizations in your neighborhood and ask if they are connected with FB4K.
 If not, ask them to consider getting involved with FB4K.
 Organizations can apply for bikes here.

 How do I donate a bike?

 Bikes can be dropped off at our Collection Events.
 Dates and locations can be found on our Donate a Bike page.
 Please consider donating $20 bucks in addition to your bike.
 That will just about cover the cost of a helmet and supplies for us to get your bike back in ‘good as new’ condition.

 What kind of bikes are you looking for?

 Free Bikes 4 Kidz is looking for new or gently used bikes of any size (including tricycles and scooters)—child or adult.
 We are looking for bikes that are in good rideable condition and need minimal work in order to get them looking and running well.
 We are not looking for bikes that are rusted, missing wheels, bent wheels, or basically in “tough” shape.
 We want to give away bikes that look good and are safe and fun to ride.
 Plus we do not have the time or resources to fix up severely damaged bikes.